riticulus/RCH_Hackathon/README.md

+## The Reward
+The Raiffeisen RAI Lab jury will elect the best prototype of «Voice Banking».
+The winning team will be rewarded with gold coins worth X thousand Swiss Francs.

 ## Infrastructure
 If you want, use the APIs and devices of your choice.
 Or even invent everything from scratch: pretend Data-APIs existed by mocking them, generate test data as you need, or use generic data you find on the internet.